Learn from Figma, Amplitude, Twilio, and other leading product teams on October 26-27.

-Product excellence is the name of an approach to product management that emphasizes getting the right products to market faster through deep user insight, a clear product strategy, and coherent roadmap.
-Its name derives from the end goal shared by product managers who strive to make products that matter – products that make a difference in the work, and lives, of users.
+Product Excellence is the name of an approach to product management that emphasizes getting the right products to market faster through deep user insight, a clear product strategy, and an inspiring roadmap.
+Its name derives from the end goal shared by product managers who strive to make products that matter — products that make a difference in each user’s work and life.

 While throwing spaghetti at the wall and seeing what sticks may have been enough to survive in the past that’s no longer the case.
 The pace of the market has accelerated dramatically.
 With today’s ecosystem of cloud infrastructure, modular platforms, and SaaS solutions, new entrants enter the market overnight and reach thousands of users and millions in revenue in months, not years or decades.
 Shipping new features fast and iterating toward success is still too slow.
 And while this approach may result in satisfactory features over time, they tend to be patches that incidentally solve a user problem, rather than optimal solutions that address underlying user needs.